solidjs-sense/solidjs-sense-router/README.md

 # solid-sense-router

-Router of solidjs that make sense.
+The SolidJs Router that make sense.

 ## Installation